-Handwritten diary by Harvey H. Cluff.
+Handwritten diary (144 pages) by Harvey H. Cluff.
 Cluff records events relating to his church activities.
-He talks about church talks, church courts, and reactions to the activities of federal officials who were pursuing Mormons because of the practice of polygamy.
-Cluff presents copies of letters written by Mormon Church leaders and gives an account of his arrest for polygamy on 30 April 1887.
+He talks about church talks, church courts, and reactions to the activities of federal officials who were pursuing Church members because of the practice of polygamy.
+Cluff presents copies of letters written by leaders of the Church of Jesus Christ of Latter-day Saints and gives an account of his arrest for polygamy on April 30, 1887.

 Language of Materials

 It is the responsibility of the researcher to obtain any necessary copyright clearances.
 Permission to use material from this collection must be obtained from Reference Services at email@example.com.

 H.H.
 Cluff (1836-1916) was a banker, businessman and member of the Church of Jesus Christ of Latter-day Saints.
 He served in numerous callings for the Church, including president of the mission in Hawaii and counselor in the presidency of the Utah Stake.